balicaf/xmlToArray/README.md

 2) process it with the Python code  -> xmlToArray.py
 3) Import the new XML in FCPX

-two interesting links that were really useful http://scipy-cookbook.readthedocs.io/items/SavitzkyGolay.html https://docs.python.org/3.4/library/xml.etree.elementtree.html
+two interesting links that were really useful:

+http://scipy-cookbook.readthedocs.io/items/SavitzkyGolay.html
+https://docs.python.org/3.4/library/xml.etree.elementtree.html